thinktecture/feO2x-publishing/2023-03-24_Transactional-Outbox-and-Dapr-PubSub/transactional-outbox-and-dapr-pub-sub.md

 ![A part of a Kubernetes cluster showing three service instances talking to a message broker via a Dapr sidecar service - how like is it that the two latter services fail at the same time](transactional-outbox-dapr.png)

 So for things to go awry, your sidecar must be down.
 But these are built with robustness in mind.
 Once a Dapr sidecar is up and running, it will likely not fail.
 It is a technical microservice which has no business logic.
 If you have Kubernetes set up correctly with health checks and resource constraints, it will just deal with it.
-I do not want to rule out that Dapr Pub-Sub might contain bugs, but if you execute integration and load tests, you will probably not run into them.
+I do not want to rule out that Dapr Pub-Sub might contain bugs, but if you execute integration and load tests during development, you will probably not run into them in production.
 You as a software architect must decide if the additional investment to implement the Transactional Outbox pattern is worth the effort.

 ## TLDR; - Too Long, Didn't Read